Nikodemsky/blank-wptheme/README.md

 Bloatware.

 ### functions.php: Comments removal
 Simple, 100%-proven way to remove comments system from Wordpress.
 No need for third-party plugins.
+By default comment system should be disabled and enabled only if project require to do so.

 ### functions.php: oembed change
 Consider it as addon, not really keen on using the native oembed feature on the website.
 Still, we want it to work anywhere else tho.